Laverden/NotepadApp/README.md

 # NotepadApp
-A small notepad app implementing some App Development with Unity tutorials.
+A small notepad app providing a canvas for testing, implementing and exploring App Development using Unity.
+It serves as a learning project and exploration of Unity.

 ## Sources
 [![NotepadApp][yt]][1] Notepad: How to Make an App in Unity by ***Jimmy Vegas***